makuharistudio/data-visualisation-datasets/Support ticket updates/README.md

 **Approach:** Create a fictional dataset by using an Excel-based random person and support ticket generator, ensuring the data includes realistic patterns and outliers.
 THen build a Power BI report that summarises patterns and highlights outlers to prompt action.

-# INSTRUCTIONS ON CREATING FICTIONAL DATASET & POWER BI REPORT
+# INSTRUCTIONS FOR DATASET & POWER BI REPORT

 ## Fictional dataset